cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

 - `KIBANA_URL` - this is the url of the proxied kibana instance
 - `UAA_AUTH_URL` - where to send your users for authentication.
 Probably looks like `https://login.<domain>/oauth/authorize`
 - `UAA_BASE_URL` - base URL for app where your client can exchange codes and refresh tokens for tokens.
 Probably looks like `https://uaa.<domain>/`.
-- `UAA_TOKEN_URL` - where your client can exchange codes and refresh tokens for tokens.
-Probably looks like `https://uaa.<domain>/token`
 - `UAA_CLIENT_ID` - the client ID of your uaa clinet
 - `UAA_CLIENT_SECRET` - the client secret for your uaa client
 - `SECRET_KEY` - the key used for cookie signing